AMBIENT-6G/dataset-harvesters/sSUHFIPTIVA0_875/README.md

 - Cable loss taken into account --> 0.55 dB loss [915 MHz]

 # Restrictions
-- Output power restricted to 0 dBm (EP V1.2 (2e design))
+- The RF signal generator output power is currently limited to 0 dBm due to the limitations of the energy profiler.
+(EP V1.2 (2e design))
-- Target voltage accuracy 50 mV --> could be better?
+- The target voltage accuracy is currently set to ±50 mV.
+This accuracy could be improved in a future energy profiler update once the dynamic range of the programmable load is increased.